Officials confirm shooting at high school in Perry, Iowa; injuries unknown

 Dallas County officials confirm there has been a shooting at Perry High School.
 There is no word yet on injuries.

-A news conference is set for 10 a.m. by the Dallas County Sheriff's Office.
+A news conference with preliminary information is set for 10 a.m. and will be conducted by the Division of Criminal Investigation, Dallas County Sheriff's Office and Perry Police Department.

-KCCI reports that Thursday was the school's first day back after the holiday break.
-Classes are canceled for the day.

 KCCI reported that a number of parents told them that students were being turned away when they arrived this morning.
 Parent Erica Jolliff said that her ninth-grade daughter was rushed from school grounds at 7:45 a.m.
 Jolliff said she was was still looking for her sixth-grade son Amir one hour after that.